-Category 2 - Research and development activities
+Category 2 - Research and development (R&D) activities

-Line 19 - Enter the amount of research and development funds that represent expenditures paid or incurred in the conduct of research and development activities.
-These funds are the same as those used by the NSF in their most recent survey, Research and Development in Industry: 2002.
+Line 19 - Enter the amount of R&D funds that represent expenditures paid or incurred in the conduct of R&D activities.
+These funds are the same as those used by the NSF in their most recent survey, Research and Development in Industry: 2003.